huuthangntk/claude-vision-mcp-server/README.md

 **Always use this pattern when new information arrives:**

 ```
-Use the think tool to analyze: [NEW INFORMATION]
+Use the claude_think tool to analyze: [NEW INFORMATION]

 Context: [Current situation, tech stack, constraints]
 ```